 T he Charterhouse of St Anne, founded in 1381, is a Grade 1 listed building of National and International importance.
 Situated within half a mile of Coventry's City Centre, it is surrounded by green space: an urban oasis.

-BackgroundT he Charterhouse and its precinct wall is all that is left above ground of a former Carthusian monastery founded by Richard II in 1385.
+BackgroundT he Charterhouse and its precinct wall is all that is left above ground of a former Carthusian monastery founded with help of Richard II in 1381.
+Richard considered himself to be a founder member and laid the foundation stone for the church in 1385.
 It was one of nine founded at different times throughout England and Scotland.
 In England there were Witham and Hinton (Somerset), Beauvale (Derbys), Axholme (Lincs),Mount Grace and Hull (Yorks), London, Coventry, and Sheen (London).
 In Scotland a single house was founded at Perth.
 Coventry's Charterhouse is today both a Scheduled Monument and a Listed Building.

 The Carthusian order had its base at the Grande Chartreuse near Grenoble, France and spread all over Europe during the medieval period.
 However, the monks by choice lived very austere lives under a strict rule which was very closely followed.
 They were thus the only order of monks which was never reformed, since it never needed reform.